The particle surface of spinning test particles: Introduction

-In recent years, the quasi-local studies of photon sphere, photon surface and their generalization definitions have attracted some attention.
+In static spacetime and stationary spacetime, one can solve the geodesic equations and define the effective potential of the system to get the circular orbits of a timelike or null geodesic.
+However, astrophysical black holes in reality involve evolution, and one can not use this method to get the circular orbits because the effective potential of a dynamical system can not be defined.
+So, in recent years, the quasi-local studies of photon sphere, photon surface and their generalization definitions have attracted some attention.
 The first quasi-local definition of the photon surface is given by Claudel, Virbhadra, and Ellis which based on the umbilical hypersurface~\cite{Claudel:2000yi}.
 Based on this definition, they studied the photon surfaces in general spherically symmetric spacetimes.
 However, there are some problems in this definition~\cite{Cao:2019vlu}: (i).
 The definition allows that spacetime, which in the absence of gravity, exists a photon surface. (ii).
 From their definition, one can not to get the boundary condition when solving the equation of the photon surface. (iii).
-The umbilical condition, i.e., the shear tensor of a hypersurface is vanishing, is too restrictive and makes their definition does not work in an axisymmetric stationary spacetime.
+The umbilical condition, i.e., the shear tensor of a hypersurface is vanishing, is too restrictive and makes their definition does not work in an axisymmetric stationary spacetime. (iv).
+Their definition is for photon, so, it can not deal with the case of massive point particle.
 The problem (i) and (ii) has been solved by~\cite{Cao:2019vlu} in general spherically symmetric spacetimes which based on the codimension-2 surface of the spacetime.
 For the problem (iii), there are many generalized studies.
 Such as Yoshino et al. generalize the photon surface to be a loosely trapped surface~\cite{Shiromizu:2017ego} and (dynamically) transversely trapping surface~\cite{Yoshino:2017gqv,Yoshino:2019dty,Galtsov:2019bty}; Kobialko et al. generalize the photon surface to be a fundamental photon hypersurfaces and fundamental photon regions~\cite{Kobialko:2020vqf,Kobialko:2021aqg}.
+The problem (iv) has been solved by~\cite{Kobialko:2022uzj} which generalize the photon surface to massive particle surface and~\cite{Song:2022fdg} which generalize the photon surface to (partial) particle surface.